code-a/OTRMono/README.md

 # OTRMono

 ## Description
+This project is a mono library for OTR encryption.
+It supports OTR versions 1, 2 & 3.
-This repository is a fork of the original OTRLibMono created by Don Fizachi and released under the The Code Project Open License (CPOL).
+It is a fork of the original OTRLibMono created by Don Fizachi and released under the The Code Project Open License (CPOL).

-More information may be found at http://www.codeproject.com/Articles/644318/Off-The-Record-OTR-Security-Protocol

-In the near future I will add examples for the usage of the library.
+## Why a fork?
+The original library is **not**:
+  * cross platform compatible
+  * compatible with newer versions of MonoDevelop
+  * maintained any more...

 ## Install